sulaimonao/Conversations--Database-Search-App/Readme.md

    ```

 3. **Database Setup**
-   Ensure that the `database.db` file is present in the project root.
+   Ensure that the `GPT_conversations_database.db` file is present in the project root.
 This SQLite database stores the conversation records.

 ## Usage